Under Maintenance

 WELCOME!

-Our Web Development program is broken down into six 45-hour levels of sequential foundation skill-building.
+About the CFA Pre-Apprenticeship Program Our Software/Web Development program is broken down into six 45-hour levels of sequential, hands-on core coding skill-building.
 Students are required to complete each level’s “sprint” before moving on to the next level, and regular attendance is necessary for student success.
-All students are encouraged to be present and prompt to achieve the maximum possible benefit from this experience.
+We ask that you arrive promptly and stay actively responsive and engaged throughout to achieve the maximum possible benefit from this experience.

 WE ARE LOOKING FOR:

-• Participants who are self-motivated, punctual, enthusiastic, open-minded and team players.
+• Participants who are self-motivated, punctual, enthusiastic, open-minded team players with a growth mindset.

 • Participants who work safely, think positively, follow agreements, and put forth their best effort.

 • Participants must attend all scheduled classes and activities.
-If for some reason you are running late or must be absent from a scheduled day, you are required to contact the Education coordinator and cc your instructor.
+If for some unavoidable reason you are running late or must be absent on a scheduled day, you are required to contact the Pre-Apprenticeship Director and cc your instructor.
 We will arrange for you to make up the hours missed during office hours.
-If you think you will miss more than 3 scheduled classes please do not apply for this program at this time.
-Be sure to review the dates and times of the program to ensure it fits your schedule.
+If you think you will miss more than 3 scheduled classes, please do not apply for this program at this time as you probably won’t have time to make them up.
+Be sure to review the dates and times of the program to make sure that it works your schedule.

 Digital Equity: Learning about the issues facing diverse groups of people can help us develop empathy and learn to tackle real-world problems by looking at them from multiple viewpoints.
 Learning how to think critically about the world is a key strategy to develop your agency and find your voice on your way to becoming a socially responsible participant in a democratic, civil society.
 When you discuss and select themes for your website that address issues that you care about, you can invite thoughtful, respectful conversation about topics you care about with your team members.
 We encourage critical thinking and problem-solving, both as software programmers and as individuals.